WPST-TV

 WPST-TV was one of two stations in Miami to have their licenses revoked outright due to this scandal, the other being WCKT (channel 7).
 Unlike WCKT, which had all assets and programming sold to the succeeding owners, the only connection between WPST-TV and WLBW-TV was the ABC affiliation.

 Applications and initial decision

 A freeze on issuing television station licenses was imposed by the Federal Communications Commission (FCC) on September 30, 1948, in order to address interference issues and reassess future channel allocations.
 Because of this, WTVJ, which began telecasting on March 21, 1949, was the only television station in the Miami market.
-When the "freeze" was lifted on April 13, 1952, the Miami market was allotted four very high frequency (VHF) signals: 2, 4, 7 and 10—with WTVJ already operating on channel 4—and two ultra high frequency (UHF) signals: 27 and 33; the channel 2 allocation was designated as non-commercial educational.
+When the "freeze" was lifted on April 13, 1952, the Miami market was allotted four very high frequency (VHF) signals: channels 2, 4, 7 and 10—with WTVJ already operating on channel 4—and two ultra high frequency (UHF) signals: channels 27 and 33.
+The channel 2 allocation was designated as non-commercial educational.